sacharya/polkadot-account-balances/README.md

-# SubQuery - Starter Package
+# SubQuery - polkadot-account-balances

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+polkadot-account-balances is a subquery project, that indexes data from the polkadot blockchain and updates account balanaces for each block.
+The result being we can query it to get a list of top accounts by balance at any given time.

 ## Preparation